-In 2019 after years of driving success for some of the industry’s most iconic artists brands and companies, Jonathan Azu left an executive role at entertainment powerhouse Red Light Management to start management, record label, production and consultancy firm, Culture Collective.
+In 2019 after years of driving success for some of the industry’s most iconic artists' brands and companies, Jonathan Azu left an executive role at Red Light Management to start Culture Collective - a record label, production, brand consultancy, and artist management firm.

 With a focus on women and talent of color, Culture Collective is driving change within its industry while also representing creatives who are redefining their culture.

-In 2020 Culture Collective launched its production and consultancy divisions - working with a variety of major brands on their talent and content initiatives.
-This includes a strategic partnership with Killian + Company, an award-winning production company that fuses music, film, design, experiences, celebrities and pop culture to spark unforgettable moments between brands and consumers.
+That year he also launched a production and consultancy division of Culture Collective - working with a variety of major brands on their talent and content initiatives.
+This includes a partnership with Killian + Company, an award-winning production company that fuses music, film, design, experiences, celebrities, and pop culture.

-Azu also serves as a Board Trustee to his alma mater, Drake University, and is an adjunct professor in music at the University of Southern California.
+Azu also serves as a Board Trustee to his alma mater, Drake University, and is an adjunct professor at the University of Southern California.